Title (title extra extra large)

 These tools can help nurses avoid common pitfalls when using interpreters.
 They can also help nurses build stronger rapports with LEP patients, because even a few words or a greeting in a patient’s native language can make a positive first impression and signal caring.

-Other guides may offer valuable pointers on how to approach pain management discussions or conversations that touch on sexual issues across diverse cultural groups.
+Other guides may offer valuable pointers on how to approach pain management discussions or conversations that touch on sexual issues across cultural groups.

 Still other guides may include mnemonics that help nurse leaders support their staff’s cross-cultural communication skills.
 For example, LEARN (listen, explain, acknowledge, recommend, negotiate) offers an effective framework for interviewing patients in a way that nurtures cross-cultural communication.